 romimage automatically picks the number of slices (heatmap columns) to make a square image.
 You can change that behavior by using the -l SLICESB option to specify the number of columns

 Use the -g option to enable grid showing where the bytes end.
 In most cases it's not necesary.
 Most data meaningfully aligns with byte boundaries as you can see in the previous examples.

-Entropy of a sector is defined as the number of unique byte values in that sector (or to be preicse, the base-2 logarhitm of that number).
-The value is expressed in bits per byte.
+Entropy of a sector is defined as the number of unique byte values in that sector (or to be preicse, a sum of k * log2 k over all k, where k is the frequency with which a byte value appears in the sector).
+The entropy value is expressed in bits per byte.
 Different kinds of data have different entropy.
 Empty files (filled with uniform bytes, like 00 or FF) have a near zero entropy - there's only one value in the entire sector.
 Text files have a slightly higher entropy, as there will be about 110-ish unique values - printable ASCII characters.
-The highest entropy is for files that contain many unique values.
+The highest entropy is for files that contain many unique byte values.
 This is typical for compressed, encrypted or random data.

 ** Ballpark entropy values (bits per byte) ** Value Data type ----------------------- 0 Uniform byte fill (empty sector) 5 - 6 ASCII Text 6 - 7 Machine code close to 8 Compressed or encrypted data 8 Maximum theoretical value (random data)

 Below you can see annotated the entropy chart of the Microsoft Office 95 install disk along with the contents of the disk.

 Unusual entropy patterns can indicate that a disk has bad sectors or otherwise corrupted data